SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 Based on these design goals, we present NOODEIA (Figures 2 and 3), an AI-powered personalized tutoring system designed for struggling K-12 learners.
 While traditional tutoring centers require human tutors to manage multiple students simultaneously, NOODEIA enhances this process by providing individualized support through persistent memory and adaptive interaction.
 Powered by Large Language Models (LLMs) and a novel memory architecture called Long-Term Memory Based Self-Evolving Agentic Context Engineering (LTMBSE-ACE), the system provides personalized support that adapts to each learner's specific struggles and preferences (DG 1).
 Through Socratic pedagogy, it guides students to discover solutions independently rather than providing direct answers (DG 2), while gamification elements transform the affective learning experience for students who have developed negative associations with academic work (DG 3).
 NOODEIA was implemented as a web application using Next.js 15 with React 19 and integrates Gemini 2.5 Pro for AI tutoring functionality.

 To demonstrate how NOODEIA works, we present a user scenario featuring Emma, a 9-year-old student who has fallen behind her peers in math and developed frustration with traditional worksheets.
 Despite her teacher's efforts, Emma often refuses to attempt problems, saying "I can't do this" before trying.
-Her experience at Two By Two Learning Center, where NOODEIA was deployed, illustrates how the system addresses each design goal through its integrated features.
+Her experience at The Two By Two Learning Center, where NOODEIA was deployed, illustrates how the system addresses each design goal through its integrated features.

 ### 4.1 The AI Tutor: Guided Discovery Through Socratic Dialogue